asreview/asreview-academy/LAB/AI-aided-screenen-LAB.md

 ### Step 4: The dataset

 Now that you have created your ASReview project (woohoo!), you need to set it up.
 Without data, we have nothing to screen.
-So you need to tell ELAS which data you want to use for screening.
+So, you need to tell ELAS which dataset you want to screen for relevant articles.

 Click on the ‘ADD’ button next to ‘Add dataset’.
 Now a menu appears where you can choose how to load the dataset.
 You can add your dataset by selecting a file or providing an URL.
 For this exercise, we will use